-Jonathan Vermette got his first taste of wheelchair basketball at a rehabilitation facility in 2001.
-He began playing the sport four years later alongside his twin brother Philippe, after their father created a club team in their hometown of Sherbrooke, Quebec.
+Vermette was introduced to wheelchair basketball at a rehabilitation facility in 2001.
+He began playing the sport four years later alongside his twin brother Philippe, after their father created a club team in Sherbrooke, Que.

 NOTABLE INTERNATIONAL RESULTS